michaelnisi/troubled/data/posts/2018/cloudkit.md

 To minimize data transfer, CloudKit uses change tokens.
 In a typical refresh cycle you might first fetch data base changes, receiving identifiers of all zones that have been changed, since a specific server change token, you might have received with an earlier request, or, without token, starting from scratch.
 Notice the distinction between database and zone tokens, from the [docs](https://developer.apple.com/documentation/cloudkit/ckfetchdatabasechangesoperation/1640502-init):

-> This per-database CKServerChangeToken is not to be confused with the per-recordZone CKServerChangeToken from CKFetchRecordZoneChangesOperation.
+> This per-database [`CKServerChangeToken`](https://developer.apple.com/documentation/cloudkit/ckserverchangetoken) is not to be confused with the per-recordZone [`CKServerChangeToken`](https://developer.apple.com/documentation/cloudkit/ckserverchangetoken) from [`CKFetchRecordZoneChangesOperation`](https://developer.apple.com/documentation/cloudkit/ckfetchrecordzonechangesoperation).

 With the identifiers of changed zones, you’d now fetch the changed records, including deleted ones, again, passing a token, except now, the per-recordZone server change token.

+Inherently, these change tokens are coupled with the state of your local cache.
+Don’t store them separately, but within the cache, guaranteeing synchronized deletion.
+Otherwise you are at risk of false assumptions about your sync state, which can be hard to recover from, except for starting over—deleting all tokens and requesting a full load.

+#### Hm…

-As with all network programming, when using CloudKit, although conveniently high level, pessimistic error handling, anticipating the worst, is paramount—[fail-safe](https://en.wikipedia.org/wiki/Fail-safe).
+As with all network programming, when using CloudKit, although conveniently high level, pessimistic error handling, anticipating the worst, is paramount for [fail-safe](https://en.wikipedia.org/wiki/Fail-safe).

 #### CloudKit is the obvious choice for synchronized storage of structured data

-Implicit authentication, little operational effort, and low costs make CloudKit the obvious choice for synchronized data storage, for apps distributed through the store.
+[Implicit authentication](https://medium.com/@skreutzb/ios-onboarding-without-signup-screens-cb7a76d01d6e), little operational effort, and low costs make CloudKit the obvious choice for synchronized data storage, for apps distributed through the App Store.